hostmyapps-git/live-preview.nvim/README.md

-# Lua-Live-Preview
+# Live-Preview
-Lua Live Preview is a neovim plugin, designed to generate realtime preview of markdown and textile documents while editing in neovim.
+Live Preview is a neovim plugin, designed to generate realtime preview of markdown and textile documents while editing in neovim.
 The idea was inspired by the retiread iamcco/markdownpreview.nvim plugin.

 ## General aspect